-- any contracts that are onerous on initial recognition; - any contracts that, on initial recognition, have no significant possibility of becoming onerous subsequently; and - any remaining contracts in the annual cohort.
+- any contracts that are onerous on initial recognition; - any contracts that, on initial recognition, have no significant possibility of becoming onerous subsequently; and - any remaining contracts.

 Contracts within a portfolio that would fall into different groups only because law or regulation specifically constrains the Company's practical ability to set a different price or level of benefits for policyholders with different characteristics are included in the same group.